NREL/EnergyPlus/doc/src/docs/InputOutputReference/01b-InputOutputReference.md

 A nominal value of soil moisture content when the soil is saturated, this is used in evaluating thermal properties of freezing soil

-#### Field: Kusuda-Achenbach Average Surface Temperature
+#### Field: Type of Undisturbed Ground Temperature Object

-The annual average surface temperature to be applied to the Kusuda-Achenbach farfield boundary temperature correlation.
+The type of undisturbed ground temperature object used to determine ground temperature for the farfield boundary conditions.

-#### Field: Kusuda-Achenbach Average Amplitude of Surface Temperature

-The annual average surface temperature variation from average.
-This is also used in the Kusuda-Achenbach temperature correlation.

-#### Field: Kusuda-Achenbach Phase Shift of Minimum Surface Temperature
+#### Field: Name of Undisturbed Ground Temperature Object

-The phase shift of minimum surface temperature, or the day of the year when the minimum surface temperature occurs.
+The name of the undisturbed ground temperature object used to determine ground temperature for the farfield boundary conditions.

 #### Field: This Domain Includes Basement Surface Interaction